 The discussions at Table 4, explored the central question: How might organizations better support and benefit from futurists?
 This inquiry hinges on the belief that foresight can offer opportunities to expand organizational capacity, aligning their strategies with future goals, and fostering innovation.
-However, current barriers such as cultural resistance, resource limitations, and an overemphasis on short-term priorities currently plague its integration.

-Organizational receptivity has been a long standing concern within the foresight / futures disciplines.
-Our World Café sought to work through possibilities of enhancing it, not just from an organizational change perspective, but also connecting it to skills and competencies that our discipline may develop to lead its own entry, stability and influence.
+Organizational receptivity has been a long standing concern within the foresight and futures disciplines.
+Our World Café sought to work through possibilities of enhancing it, not just from an organizational change perspective, but also connecting it to the skills and competencies that our discipline may develop.

-Participants highlighted foresight's dual potential: addressing predictable futures using traditional tools while embracing creativity and adaptability to tackle unpredictable challenges.
-They proposed embedding foresight literacy into training programs, aligning foresight activities with organizational vision and strategic goals, and improving the ability to recognize and act on early signals of change.
-Despite these opportunities, participants identified significant barriers, including misaligned strategies and rigid leadership structures, which hinder organizations from fully leveraging foresight's benefits.
-This discussion underscored the importance of proactive measures to integrate foresight effectively within organizations.
+Participants in this round highlighted opportunities of introducing foresight literacy into training programs, aligning foresight activities with organizational vision and strategic goals, and improving the ability to recognize and act on early signals of change.
+Despite these opportunities, participants identified barriers including misaligned strategies and rigid leadership structures, which hinders an organization from fully utilizing foresight to its full potential.

-Participants examined how foresight integration differs across organizational types.
-In government agencies, bureaucratic rigidity often stifles innovation and foresight practices.
-The private sector, particularly startups, demonstrates agility but frequently lacks the resources to sustain foresight efforts, while larger companies struggle with siloed operations.
-In research institutions and universities, foresight is commonly treated as a niche activity rather than a strategic asset.
-To overcome these challenges, participants emphasized redesigning organizational structures to foster collaboration and long-term thinking.
-They also highlighted the need to cultivate a culture that prioritizes innovation and adaptability, enabling foresight to thrive across diverse contexts.
+This round's discussions focused on how foresight integration differs across organizational types.
+In government agencies, bureaucracy often stifles innovation and foresight practices.
+The private sector, particularly startups, demonstrate agility but historically lack the resources to sustain foresight practices, while larger companies with the potential capital struggle with siloed operations.
+Participants also illuminated that within research institutions and universities, foresight is commonly treated as a niche activity rather than a strategic asset.
+To overcome these challenges, participants suggested the potential to redesign organizational structures to foster long-term thinking.
+They also highlighted the need to cultivate a culture that prioritizes innovation and adaptability.

-Participants identified significant challenges in integrating foresight into organizational priorities, including a lack of measurable outcomes and a prevailing preference for short-term goals.
-To address these barriers, they proposed several solutions: educating leaders on foresight methodologies to foster understanding and secure buy-in, reframing foresight as a critical tool for de-risking decisions and driving sustainable growth and embedding foresight into board-level discussions and strategic planning processes.
-These strategies aim to position foresight as an essential component of organizational decision-making and long-term success.
+Participants in this round identified common challenges in integrating foresight into organizations, including the lack of measurable outcomes and a prevailing preference for short-term gains.
+To address these barriers, they proposed several solutions including educating leaders on foresight methodologies to foster understanding, reframing foresight as a tool for de-risking, and embedding foresight into board-level discussions and strategic planning processes.

-Participants emphasized that overcoming barriers to foresight integration requires leadership openness and structural flexibility.
-Key strategies included upskilling leaders in foresight practices to build organizational capacity, streamlining processes to embed foresight into decision-making at all levels, and fostering exploratory approaches to enhance agility and preparedness.
-By embedding foresight into organizational structures and culture, companies can break down silos, promote collaboration, and position foresight as a driver of innovation and sustainable growth.
-As participants highlighted, foresight must be recognized as a strategic imperative woven into the decision-making fabric, enabling organizations to navigate uncertainty and uncover new opportunities for long-term success.
+Going beyond the challenges of organizational integration of foresight capabilities, participants in this round emphasized that overcoming these barriers would require leadership trust and structural flexibility.
+Key strategies they highlighted included upskilling leaders in foresight practices, embedding foresight into decision-making at all levels, and fostering exploratory and agile approaches for preparedness.
+This group particularly emphasizes how foresight must be recognized as a strategic imperative woven at the decision-making level in order to effectively enable organizations to navigate uncertainty and uncover new opportunities for long-term success.